CatalaLang/catala-book/src/2-2-conditionals-exceptions.md

 If the specification is correctly drafted, then these error situations should not happen, as one and only one conditional definition should be valid at all times.
-Here, however, our definition of `fixed_percentage` conflicts with the more general definition that we gave above.
+Here, however, our definition of `tax_rate` conflicts with the more general definition that we gave above.
 To correctly model situations like this, Catala allows us to define precedence of one conditional definitions over another.
 It is as simple as adding `exception` before the definition.